Highlights from the Ratings and Financial Report for Silvergate Capital Corporation (SI)

 Keefe Bruyette gave a rating of “Outperform” to SI, setting the target price at $54 in the report published on December 17th of the previous year.

-After a stumble in the market that brought SI to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -10.13% of loss for the given period.
+After a stumble in the market that brought SI to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.91% of gains for the given period.

 Insider Trading